sigvt/vtuber-livechat-dataset/README.md

 ### Standard version

 Standard version is available at [Kaggle Datasets](https://www.kaggle.com/uetchy/vtuber-livechat).
+This version includes only the essential columns for general analysis in order to reduce dataset size and make it easier to use in Kaggle Kernels.

 | filename               | summary                          | size     |
 | ---------------------- | -------------------------------- | -------- |